Rūḥ: As interpreted to refer to the Archangel Gabriel

 The term Rūḥ al-Qudus is also an epithet referring to the Archangel Gabriel, who is related as the Angel of revelation and was assigned by God to reveal the Qurʼan to the Islamic prophet Muhammad and who delivered the Annunciation to Mary.

 In the two suras in which the Qur'an refers to the angel Gabriel, it does so by name.
-However, some hadiths and parts of the Qurʼan may arguably lend support to the alternative view.

 It appears to be indicated by the Quran in sura Maryam, ayat 17–21, that it was the angel Gabriel who gave to Mary the tidings that she was to have a son as a virgin: